StyleSensei/minbuss-nu/README.md

 ## Create Database and Populate Tables 🗃️

 To serve the data, you will need a PostgreSQL-compatible database.
-This project uses Vercel Postgres, a serverless and scalable solution, but you can choose any database you prefer.
+This project uses Vercel Postgres, a serverless and scalable solution from Neon, but you can choose any database you prefer.

 Currently, database migrations are not set up, so some manual steps are required:

 Steps:
 1. <h4>Create the tables</h4>
-Create the following four tables:
+Create the following five tables:
 - routes
 - stop_times
 - stops
 - trips
+- calendar_dates

 You can find the required table structures and data types in the SQL schema files located in the /schema directory of this project.
 Use these files to create the tables in your database.
 You can also have a look at the UML diagram below.
 <details open>